skovaka/UNCALLED/README.md

 > python setup.py install
 ```

+UNCALLED for ReadUntil sequenecing requires the [ONT ReadUntil API](https://github.com/nanoporetech/read_until_api).
+UNCALLED must then be installed into the MinKNOW environment alongside the ReadUntil API (see Real-Time ReadUntil below).

 Most dependecies included via submodules, so be sure to clone with `git --recursive`

 UNCALLED must be installed into a python environment.
 To install without root privileges use the `--user` or `--prefix=<local-dir>` flag when installing, or use a tool such as [virtualenv](https://virtualenv.pypa.io) or [anaconda](https://www.anaconda.com).